 In June 2008, our congregation voted to create the Green Sanctuary Committee.
 In September 2010, we were accredited by UUA as a Green Sanctuary.
 We recognize that being a Green Sanctuary is an ongoing process and continue to work for a sustainable world.

-If you’d like to lend a hand, just contact Wes Ernsberger or any member of the UUCB Green Sanctuary Committee.
+Want to help out?
+Just contact Wes Ernsberger or any member of the UUCB Green Sanctuary Committee.